Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • project method

-• problem situations modeling method
+• method of modeling problem situations

 • method of reasoning

-• method of solving problematic problems, situations.
+• a method for solving problematic problems and situations.

 • be able to prove;